-8.2.7 Call Forwarding Service
+7.2.7 Call Forwarding Service

-Call Forwarding Service applies only to calls terminating On-Net as described in Sections 8.1.1 and 8.1.3.
+Call Forwarding Service applies only to calls terminating On-Net as described in Sections 7.1.1 and 0.

 The CMS gets notification that a call needs to be completed to a specific dialed number/end device.
 The CMS checks its internal database and determines that the called number has subscribed to Call Forwarding, Call Forwarding is currently active, and the forwarding number is XYZ.
-The CMS initiates ANOTHER call with the new Calling Party Number as the old Dialed number and the Forwarded Number (XYZ) as the new Dialed Number.
-Event Messages are generated for the fact that a Call Forwarding instance was initiated.
+The CMS initiates another call to the forwarded number on behalf of the original calling party.
+The CMS MUST generate a Service_Instance Event Message with the Calling_Party_Number attribute containing the original calling party number, the Charge Number attribute containing the original called party number (the party number of the subscriber who has call forwarding service enabled), and the Called Party Number containing the forwarded number XYZ.
+Event Messages are generated for the fact that a Call Forwarding service instance was initiated.
 The BCID for this leg is different than the first call.
 The rationale for using the Related BCID as the common identifier for call forwarding is that it may be desirable to flag calls made automatically by invocation of call forwarding on the subscriber's monthly statement in order to make it clear the reason those calls were placed.
 For all purposes the original call and the forwarded call are two different billable calls.
+This will require the RKS to replace the Calling Party Number with the value of the Charge Number for the forwarded call's AMA record.
+The Calling_Party_Number attribute in the Service_Instance Event Messages is consistent with Telcordia Technologies' GR-580-CORE [27], GR-586-CORE [28] call forwarding specifications and the GR-317-CORE [29] specification.